thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	Enemy.activityDefnBuild()

 8.5.
-The Enemy's activity makes use of the method PlaceDefault.habitats() to get a convenient array of all the Habitats on the level.
+The Enemy's activity makes use of the method PlacePlanet.habitats() to get a convenient array of all the Habitats on the level.
 However, the sharp-eyed observer will note that that method doesn't exist yet.
-So open PlaceDefault.ts and add the following lines just before the final close brace of the class:</p>
+So open PlacePlanet.ts and add the following lines just before the final close brace of the class:</p>

 	habitats(): Habitat[]
 	{